endulum/groves-api/README.md

 - In the server error handler, discern between API and database/Prisma errors
 - For Communities, add logic for counting total votes made on all content in the Community
-- For Posts and Replies, have the API reflect whether the viewing User has voted on a Post or Reply, or not
 - Handle replies
 - Handle actions